mikebharris/CLAMS/README.md

 ## Using CLAMS

-To use CLAMS, get the API Gateway endpoint via AWS Console; it's also displayed as the output of the deployment script (see below).
+To use CLAMS, hit the API Gateway endpoint via AWS Console; it's also displayed as the output of the deployment script (see below).
 There is an [example Postman collection](CLAMS.postman_collection.json) that you can use.
 The endpoints provided are:

 * /clams/attendees - fetch a list of all attendees
 * /clams/attendee/5F7BCD - get a specific attendee's details (the code is for the example attendee defined in [](terraform/modules/dynamo/items.tf))